Outstanding Opportunity for a Visionary and Innovative Mental Health Leader

 The role encompasses a wide range of support programs and services for students, including short-term individual counseling, group and couples counseling, assessment, crisis intervention, outreach programming, and the Georgia Tech Campus Recovery Program; the Center also offers an APA accredited doctoral internship in Health Service Psychology.
 The Counseling Center is staffed by a talented and student-centered team of licensed psychologists, counselors, and marriage and family therapists, as well as pre-doctoral interns and graduate practicum students.
-The Center enjoys strong partnerships with colleagues in Health Services, throughout the campus, and in the Division of Student Life — all enthusiastic and supportive partners.
+The Center enjoys strong partnerships with colleagues in Health Services, throughout the campus and in the Division of Student Life — all enthusiastic and supportive partners.

-Georgia Tech is situated on a beautiful campus in the heart of Atlanta, a diverse and vibrant city with excellent economic and cultural strengths.
-Ranked as the 7th best public university, Georgia Tech provides a technologically focused education to undergraduate and graduate students.
+Georgia Tech is situated in a beautiful campus in the heart of Atlanta, a diverse and vibrant city with excellent economic and cultural strengths.
+Ranked as the 7th best public university, Georgia Tech provides technologically focused education.
 Equipped with the extremely rich resources of an outstanding student body and faculty; strong partnerships with business, industry, and government; and support from alumni and friends, Georgia Tech is designing a future of global preeminence, leadership, and service.
 The Institute is a member of the University System of Georgia, the Georgia Research Alliance, and the Association of American Universities (AAU).

 Nominations, expressions of interest, and requests for confidential conversations about the position prior to application are welcome and should be directed to Dr. Jan Walbert (jwalbert@KeelingAssociates.com), the K&A senior consultant leading this search.